lindseymardona/msd-exploration/README.md

 Contributors: lindseymardona, jbfranco21, ryansuwarno

 ## The Task
 Our goal is to aid in exploratory analysis of the Million Songs Dataset through visualizations of the data.
+There are two classes which assist us in doing so:
+- data_visuals_class: This class streamlines the visualization process to compare and/or analyze columns from the dataset.
+- ArtistSummary: This class streamlines the process to summarize some general information about the artist and their songs.

 ## The Dataset
 The Million Song Dataset (MSD) is a collection of 1,000,000 contemporary, popular music tracks with their associated audio features and metadata.
 The songs are mostly of western origina and release years range from 1922 to 2011, with a peak in songs from the 2000s.
 The dataset used is a subset of the Million Song dataset, with 10,000 tracks.